mrdanbrooks/mrdanbrooks.github.io/_posts/2014-10-24-tripwire-email.md

 ```

 This automatically removed postfix, but amazingly did not also uninstall tripwire.
-This may come back to haunt me in the future - so I might need to invoke (equivs)[http://shallowsky.com/blog/linux/install/blocking-deb-dependencies.html], a tool that can be used to build "fake" deb files to be used to "satisfy" debian dependencies...
+This may come back to haunt me in the future - so I might need to invoke [equivs](http://shallowsky.com/blog/linux/install/blocking-deb-dependencies.html) at some point soon, a tool that can be used to build "fake" deb files to be used to "satisfy" debian dependencies...

 For now though, the trick is that ssmtp can __act__ like sendmail.
 In fact, if you don't have **libmail-sendmail-perl** or sendmail itself installed, /usr/sbin/sendmail will get automatically symlinked to ssmtp.